Federal judge blocks enforcement of financial disclosure rules for elected city officials

 Dave Berman is business editor at FLORIDA TODAY.
 Contact Berman at dberman@floridatoday.com, on X at @bydaveberman and on Facebook at www.facebook.com/dave.berman.54

-This article originally appeared on Florida Today: Judge blocks enforcement of financial disclosure rules for city officials
+This article originally appeared on Florida Today: Florida financial disclosure rules for city officials blocked by judge